NavneelSinghal/vim-cpp-auto-include/README.md

 New features:

 1. Indented headers are not treated as already included.
 This is done to avoid messing with `#include`s that are inside `#ifdef`s etc.
+2. Add support for class template argument deduction in C++17

 ## Original README